ncatlab/nlab-content/pages/20125.md

 For [[tensor network states]] dual to tesselations of [[hyperbolic space]] and made from [[perfect tensors]] one finds that the [[entanglement entropy]] of the tensor subspace associated with an [[interval]] on the [[boundary]] becomes proportional, for large number of [[vertices]], to the [[hyperbolic space|hyperbolic]] bulk boundary [[length]] of the segment of the tree network that ends on this interval, according to the [[Ryu-Takayanagi formula]] ([PYHP 15, Theorem 2](#PYHP15)).
 Hence one speaks if _[[holographic entanglement entropy]]_.
 For more on this see [below](#ForHolographicEntanglementEntropy).

 General tensor network states are mixtures of the above examples.
-For instance in ... is the suggestion that [[BTZ black holes]] are encoded by networks that look like [[Bruhat-Tits trees]] towards the boundaries and like matrix product states towards the interior
+For instance in ... is the suggestion that [[BTZ black holes]] are encoded by networks that look like [[Bruhat-Tits trees]] towards the boundaries and like [[matrix product states]] towards the interior:

 <center>
 <img src="https://ncatlab.org/nlab/files/BTZTensorNetworksStateFromLieAlgebra.jpg" width="350">